The Great SaaS Shift to Usage-Based Pricing

 The challenge with hybrid models is complexity.
 Your pricing page gets more complicated.
 Your sales process requires more explanation.
 Your billing system needs to handle multiple charging mechanisms.
 And your customers need to understand how they’ll be billed.
 Get any of this wrong and you create friction that hurts conversion and retention.

-I’ve seen companies spend months debating their hybrid pricing structure.
+Companies spend months debating their hybrid pricing structure.
 How much should the base fee be?
 What usage should it include?
 How should overage be priced?
 Should there be volume discounts?
 Each decision involves tradeoffs between simplicity, competitiveness, and profitability.

 The Forecasting Challenge

-Usage based revenue is much more volatile.
+Usage-based revenue is much more volatile.
 The same customer might spend $5,000 one month and $15,000 the next, depending on their usage patterns.
 New features can drive unexpected usage spikes.
 Seasonality affects different customers differently.
 Macro events can cause usage to surge or plummet across your customer base.

 The companies that handle this well build detailed usage models.
 They track leading indicators of usage.
 They segment customers by usage patterns and forecast each segment separately.
 They build scenario models showing best case, worst case, and expected case.
 It’s more work, but it’s necessary to maintain financial predictability.